About GN & Kidney Health

 Healthy people have two kidneys that work to filter blood from waste products that are then sent to the bladder in order to be eliminated as urine.
-Each kidney (shown in the left picture) is made up of about 1 million nephrons (shown in the right picture), which are the structural unit of the kidney.
+Each kidney is made up of about 1 million nephrons, which are the structural unit of the kidney.

 The name glomerulonephritis means inflammation of the kidneys.
 There are many diseases which fall under this category, including IgA nephropathy (IgAN), Focal Segmental Glomerulosclerosis (FSGS), Minimal Change Disease (MCD) Membranous Nephropathy (MGN), and Mesangioproliferative Glomerulonephritis (MPGN).
 Please click on any of the FAQ documents below to learn more about that specific condition.